BlueDrink9/keeb_snakeskin/README.md

 you shouldn't need supports unless your bridging performance on the magnets is bad.

+If `flush_carrycase_lip` is `False`, you will need short supports all around the bottom of the carrycase, and its top lip.
+Again, setting overhangs to 70 degrees should allocate supports appropriately.

 ### Assembly

 The only assembly required is inserting magnets.
 Check out [the Compression